mahmoud-drwsh/AnimatedProductions/readme.md

 One more thing to keep in mind is that since Flows are used for asynchronous data fetching, the tests differ in that regard as well.
-And since Hilt is used for dependency injection, most tests had to be written in the androidTest package since Hilt depends on the Android framework.
+And since Hilt is used for dependency injection, most tests had to be written in the androidTest folder since Hilt depends on the Android framework.

 Please refer to this page for a detailed description of how testing is done with Compose: https://developer.android.com/jetpack/compose/testing